 British brand Hood make quality motorcycle jeans that have won many RiDE magazine Recommended and Best Buy awards.
 The entry level K7s cost £130 and are certified to class B but come without any armour.
 We’d go for the AA-rated jeans that also come with D3O knee and hip armour for just £30 more.

 If you want more from your denim motorcycle jeans, then look no further at these Vendome 2 jeans from Rev’it.
 They use a 12.5oz Cordura denim outer construction with added stretch for comfort plus, the moisture-wicking Coolmax lining leaves you feeling dry.
-They also feature Knox CE armour in the knees with pockets for armour in the hip area too.
+They also feature Seesmart CE certified armour in the knees with pockets for hip armour.